CAU20-OSS-Project-Team-5/ttum/README.md

 - Please add more quality data!

 ## Note
+- This project works by connecting to the [PlantUML](https://plantuml.com/) server.
-- We used [python-plantuml](https://github.com/SamuelMarks/python-plantuml) to get access to the PlantUML server using Python!
+- We used [SamuelMarks/python-plantuml](https://github.com/SamuelMarks/python-plantuml), which is forked from [dougn/python-plantuml](https://github.com/dougn/python-plantuml) to get access to the PlantUML server using Python!
-  - It's also an open source project on GitHub, so check it out.
+- These are all open source projects on GitHub, so check them out!

 - Currently **TTUM** only works for creating usecase diagrams, so please participate in the project.